shanaka95/scraperdocs/index.rst

 - It may take some time depending on size of Google Spreadsheet
 - Now enter Linkedin Username and Password.
 - Enter a gmail Email Address.
 Please note that Result Google sheet will be shared automatically with this email address.
 So you have to be logged in to this email address for viewing result google sheet.
-- Enter Minimum and Maximum Delays between scraping two URL's
+- Enter Minimum and Maximum Delays between scraping two URL's (in seconds)
 .. image:: https://i.postimg.cc/xdSwkZcM/5.png
-- Optionally Enter a name for result Google form.If you do not enter this, a name will be generated with current timestamp.
+- Optionally Enter a name for result Google sheet.If you do not enter this, a name will be generated with current timestamp.
 Headless Scraping
 ===============
 - If you do not tick this "Headless Scraping" Check box, A web browser window will be opened and you can scraping process will be done automatically.